 Flying between Oslo and Bergen

-Tourists should bear in mind factors like an unfamiliarity with the airport, the need to check-in baggage, and the likely use of public transport rather than expensive taxis will all increase travel time.
+For tourists, unfamiliarity with airport layouts, the need to check baggage, and reliance on public transport rather than taxis can all add to the total travel time.

 Oslo Airport Gardermoen